List of best-selling books: Notes

 The Perry Rhodan series has sold more than 1 billion copies, but is not listed because that figure includes magazine sales, not novels alone.
-Similarly, the Jerry Cotton series has sold over 300 million copies, but most of these were in magazine format.
+Similarly, the Jerry Cotton series has sold over 300 million copies and the John Sinclair series sold more than 250 million copies, but most of these were also in dime novel format.

 The figures given for some books are for the number printed instead of confirmed sales.